linhtran1003/E-Commerce_Analysis/README.md

 ### 💰 Sales Trends

 - In 2019, monthly sales remained relatively stable throughout the year, with the strongest performance occurring during September - December period, which generated approximately $637K of the $1.54M annual revenue (around 42% of total sales)
-- Despite this strong accomplishment at the end of the year, sales experience a sharp 39% decline in January 2020, indicating a significant post-holiday slowdown and an early sign of volatility entering the new year.
+- Despite this strong accomplishment at the end of the year, sales experience a sharp 39% decline in January 2020 (from $180.8K to $109.9K), indicating a significant post-holiday slowdown and an early sign of volatility entering the new year.
 - Sales revenue rebounded rapidly in the next few months of 2020.
 By April 2020, revenue increased by over 220% compared to January 2020 (from $109K to $351K) and nearly 190% compared to April 2019, indicating a pronounced year-over-year surge and a clear deviation from prior patterns.
 - Despite this surge, monthly sales patterns reveal strong month-to-month volatility, with recurring declines before and after seasonal peaks.
 This pattern highlights that customer demand was heavily concentrated around specific promotional or holiday-driven periods rathern than sustained throughout the year.
 - Entering 2021, the revenue sharply declined again, with a 47% drop in January, followed by further decline in February, suggests potential demand saturation or weakening consumer engagement.